 AUDIO | WORDS | IMAGES | VIDEO | TYPE

-Writings by Henry Warwick
+Writings by Henry Warwick and others.

 "As described by the cover jacket blurb on the book, "The Greatest Inventions of the Past 2000 Years", edited by John Brockman,